The EPWP Women-at-Work Skills Development Project

 Goal

 The concept for this project is based on transitioning women-only road repair teams into a male-dominated environment through a training and change management support programme.
-The ultimate aim of the project is to ensure that all 116 beneficiaries attend and participate in accredited and non-accredited training for its duration.
+The ultimate aim is to ensure that all 116 beneficiaries attend and participate in accredited and non-accredited training for its duration.

 Fact